ohscar/rmalloc/doc/paper/main.rst

 ===========================================================================
 :author: Mikael Jansson
 :abstract:
-    Memory fragmentation can be a problem in systems with limited amounts of memory.
+    Memory fragmentation is a problem in systems with limited amounts of memory.
 This report describes the work and results conducted by the author designing and implementing a memory allocation system with compacting support, along a set of tools for visualizing characteristis and benchmarking the performance of user-provided allocators on arbitrary applications without requiring access to source code.
 The resulting allocator performed similar or better